railwayapp/docs/src/docs/tutorials/set-up-a-tailscale-subnet-router.md

 - Enter `fd12::10` as the Nameserver.

-    This is the private network's DNS nameserver used in all private networks in every environment.
+    This DNS nameserver is used across all private networks in every environment and will handle our DNS queries for private domains.

 - Enable the **Restrict to domain** option, AKA Split DNS.